 Steps for working with the Department:

-- DPS must follow this procurement method first; before their delegated purchasing authority.
+- DPS must follow the state required procurement method first; before seeking vendors through a competitive bid.

-- Schedule a meeting with the Department's HUB Program Office to identify areas of interest and provide a brief HUB Capability Statement about your company offerings to DPSHUB.
+- Schedule a meeting with the DPS HUB Program Office to identify areas of interest and provide a brief HUB Capability Statement about your company offerings to DPSHUB.

 Tips on Doing Business with the State of Texas